Search for ultralight scalar dark matter with NANOGrav pulsar timing arrays: Bayesian analysis in the time domain

 \subsection{Prior Probability Distribution}

-In this section, we describes the prior probability distribution.
 We use specific knowledge only for the mass errors of each planet as the prior information.
-Using the propagation of uncertainty law, the variances of $\delta M^{\rm J}$, $\delta M^{\rm S}$, and $\delta M^{\rm N}$ are calculated from the IAU 2009 system of astronomical constants, and the variance of $\delta M^{\rm U}$ is calculated from the values in the article \cite{1538-3881-148-5-76} which is newer than the IAU 2009 system of astronomical constants.
-Then we assume a normal distribution for the mass errors of each planet and apply the obtained variances.
+Using the propagation of uncertainty law, the variances of Jupiter mass, Saturn mass, Neptune mass are calculated from the IAU 2009 system of astronomical constants.
+Also, the variance of Uranus mass is calculated from the values in the article \cite{1538-3881-148-5-76} which is newer than the IAU 2009 system of astronomical constants.
+Then we assume a normal distribution for the uncertainty of each planet mass and apply the obtained variances.
 For parameters without specific knowledge, we use a log-uniform distribution for parameters which are need to be searched over several orders of magnitude with only positive values, and we use a uniform distribution for the other parameters.
 The range of the log-uniform distribution and the uniform distribution is taken sufficiently wider than the value that the parameter would take.
-The parameters and their prior probability distribution used in this article are given in Table \ref{Prior}.
+Regarding the amplitude of the FDM signal, we especially consider both cases of uniform distribution and log-uniform distribution as in the article \cite{Arzoumanian:2018saf}.
+The uniform distribution is used for the upper limit, and the log-uniform distribution is used for the model comparison.
+The parameters and their prior probability distribution are given in Table \ref{Prior}.